Take a look at the range of benefits and payments we have available.

 How to apply

-- a copy of the custody or guardianship agreement
+- copy of the custody or guardianship agreement

 - details about the child's income

-If you don't have some of these documents or may find them difficult to get, please talk to us.
+If you don't have these documents or find it hard to get these, please talk to us.

 How long do I have to complete my application?

 You have 20 working days from when you first contacted us.
-You'll need to provide us with any supporting documentation required for your application within this time.
-If you don't do this, you may have to reapply.
+If we ask for any supporting documents, you'll need to provide them within this time.

-If you can't complete your application within 20 working days for any reason contact us.
+If you can't complete your application within 20 working days for any reason, please let us know when you talk with us.

 When do payments start?

-If your application is approved, you'll usually receive your first payment two to four weeks from the date you apply or start looking after the child (whichever is later).
+If your application is approved, you'll usually receive your first payment 2 to 4 weeks from the date you apply or start looking after the child (whichever is later).
 You'll need to apply as soon as you become the child's main caregiver as we can't backdate payments.